 The gold standard for reproduction is natural conception.
 According to the study conducted on 1,000 postpartum women, the conception period for natural pregnancies is 3 months in the case of 65% of women.
-The rest has to wait for a successful outcome for up to 18 months.
-In comparison, 65% of egg donation patients need to have 5 embryos transferred in order to achieve a live birth.
+The rest have to wait for a successful outcome for up to 18 months.
+In comparison, 65% of egg donation patients need to have 5 embryos transferred to achieve a live birth.
 According to Dr Caroppo, these results demonstrate that the implantation success is not the result of good quality eggs and embryos.
 There are other factors affecting the process – both in case of own and donated eggs.

 The role of the uterus in implantation

 There is one thing that all conceptions (both natural and through IVF) have in common – and this is a woman’s uterus.
-Dr Caroppo compares it to the most important incubator – however, also, the most forgotten one.
+Dr Caroppo compares it to the most important incubator – however, it is also, the most forgotten one.

 Embryo implantation is not a passive process.
-The endometrium and the embryo exchange messages – they have a kind of a ‘cross-talk’ between each other.
-It’s been proved that a good quality embryo is able to positively change the environment inside the uterus.
+The endometrium and the embryo exchange messages have a kind of a ‘cross-talk’ between each other.
+It has been proved that a good quality embryo is able to positively change the environment inside the uterus.
 In the same way, it seems that even a poor quality embryo can improve its performance if the uterus and the endometrial lining are functioning correctly.
 Women with hyper-fertile uteruses get easily pregnant with any type of an embryo – either normal or abnormal.
 Of course, the latter generally results in a miscarriage.

-According to Dr Nadia, these are the ‘easy patients’.
+According to Dr Caroppo, these are the ‘easy patients’.
 In their case, the treatment protocols require to adjust only one factor, namely the embryonic one.
 At the opposite end, there are patients with the hostile uteruses, characterised by very poor receptivity.
 Such uteruses will always fail, no matter how good embryos they receive.
 These are the most difficult cases (called ‘low responders’) that have to be treated in a very specific way.
 However, it has to be highlighted that woman’s age makes a significant difference here.
 If a ‘low responder’ patient is very young, her chances of getting pregnant are much higher as the quality of her eggs is much better.

 Preimplantation Genetic Testing

 Dr Caroppo says there is always a certain percentage of patients who have to undergo preimplantation genetics testing (PGT / PGS) for abnormal embryos.
 This includes women who need to have chromosomal problems ruled out for the implantation failure.
-Dr. Nadia presents the results from the Equipo Juana Crespo clinic showing that, in case of PGT-tested embryos, clinical pregnancy rates increase a lot – up to 70.6% in cycles with own oocytes and to 75% in cycles with egg donation.
+Dr Caroppo presents the results from the Equipo Juana Crespo clinic showing that, in case of PGT-tested embryos, clinical pregnancy rates increase a lot – up to 70.6% in cycles with own oocytes and to 75% in cycles with egg donation.

 Studying the causes

 Having assessed each case individually and ruled out other causes (e.g. thrombophilia or blocked fallopian tubes), doctors can focus on the uterus.
 They have to study not only its anatomy but also functionality.
 Dr Caroppo differentiates two types of tests conducted on the uterus: morphological and functional ones.
-The former include 2D and 3D ultrasounds and pelvic MRI that are used to rule out pathologies that are not easily seen.
+The former includes 2D and 3D ultrasounds and pelvic MRI that are used to rule out pathologies that are not easily seen.
 The uterus functionality is, on the other hand, assessed by using hysteroscopy (to rule out endometritis, adenomyosis or fibrosis), subendometrial Doppler (to see vascularisation in the sub-endometrium) and contractility tests (made with video MRI to assess peristalsis).

 According to Dr Caroppo, the most important part of the uterus to assess is the fundal one.
 It is the functional part and it is where embryos attach.
 As the uterus is a functional and hormonal dependent muscle, its changes depend on multiple factors – both acquired and congenital.
 These factors include painful periods throughout a woman’s life, altered menstruation patterns, previous C-sections, long labours or myomectomies – in other words, anything that can harm the inner muscle walls and change the uterus functionality.
 Fortunately, most of these changes can be repaired to restore the uterus functionality.
-It is an important fact to take into account when ruling out factors that affect implantation.
+It is an important fact to consider when ruling out factors that affect implantation.

 Choosing the treatment

 According to Dr Caroppo, making the diagnosis is the easiest part.
 However, it is useless if you do not know how to treat different types of uteruses.
 Fortunately, doctors have many treatment options available, including medical and surgical ones.
-First of all, there are a lot of medications that can be used before proceeding with surgical treatment, such as e.g. anti-estrogens, progestogens, dopaminergic agonists, corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and antibiotics.
+First, there are a lot of medications that can be used before proceeding with surgical treatment, such as e.g. anti-estrogens, progestogens, dopaminergic agonists, corticosteroids, nonsteroidal anti-inflammatory drugs (NSAIDs) and antibiotics.

 When it comes to surgery, the most important treatment is laparotomy.
-However, it is rather avoided and used only when it is highly needed, assuming that other techniques have failed.
+However, it is best avoided and used only when it is highly needed, assuming that other techniques have failed.
 Dr Caroppo mentions that open laparotomy may in some cases result in some of the most serious pregnancy complications following surgical treatment, such as uterine ruptures, premature births or an intrauterine restrain of fetal growth.
 This is why Dr. Caroppo Caroppo’s principal advice for all fertility patients who are to undergo any type of surgery is look for an experienced and trained reproductive surgeon.
 Only such specialists know exactly what should be restored in each case to give the uterus its functionality back.